Payday lending is legal in South Dakota (however, restrictions apply).

 - Finance charges should not exceed $1.39 for a $100 loan given for 2 weeks

-Maximum term for a payday in South Dakota
+The Maximum Term for a Payday Loan in South Dakota

 - The minimum loan term in South Dakota is 13 days but there isn’t the maximum term.